-4. (a) Devise a regular grammar to generate the language over the alphabet $\{x, y, z\}$ consisting of all strings that are the concatenation of n copies of the string xyz for some positive integer n.
+9. (a) Devise a finite state acceptor that accepts (i.e., determines) the language over the alphabet $\{x, y, z\}$ consisting of all strings that are the concatenation of n copies of the string xyz for some positive integer n.
+You should specify the states of the machine, the start state, the finishing state(s), and the transition table that defines the machine.